-Learn how to make these wonderful fabric trays by watching our video or reading the following photo tutorial.
+Learn how to make these easy sew fabric trays by watching our video or reading this photo tutorial.
 These fabric trays are an easy sewing project and great for beginner sewers since it requires only straight seams.

-Our 4-H Club made these fabric trays during a meeting.
-The club consisted of members who where experienced sewers and some who had never sewn before.
+Our 4-H Club made these fabric trays during a club meeting.
+The club consisted of members who were experienced sewers and some who had never sewn before.
 Everyone was able to complete this project.

 Some opted for sewing the corners instead of using the Kam Snaps.
 This was mostly because one of the kids broke the Kam Snap pliers by squeezing way too hard!
 FYI--I was able to buy replacement parts from the manufacturer to fix them.